GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - `Eq` - equirectangular
     - `R` - reflectivity
   - `Shdw` - shadow
-- STEP / IGES Viewer is using [occt-import-js](https://github.com/kovacsv/occt-import-js)
+- STEP / IGES / BREP Viewer is using [occt-import-js](https://github.com/kovacsv/occt-import-js)
 - JSON Viewer has timeouts which might need to be adjusted when loading large files
 - GLTF / FBX / DAE viewers will also export animations to JSON format
 - DAE (Collada) exporter appears to brighten up the original model as well as the exported model